Golden Knights Are Struggling to Win the Crowd

 Please keep in mind that broadcast rights are applicable whether or not a specific game is being shown, and must be protected even if the rights holders choose not to broadcast the games.

-If a goal is to get more people on The Strip rink seats, why did the team release standing room only tickets (lowering demand) instead of waiting for the secondary ticket markets to recede?
+If a goal is to get more people in The Strip rink seats, why did the team release standing room only tickets (lowering demand) instead of waiting for the secondary ticket markets to recede?
 Speaking of VGK season tickets four days until the first T-Mobile Arena game, their recent partnership with AXS and StubHub has also resulted in back-end issues and lost tickets.
 What I do admire about majority team owner Bill Daley, besides his ambitious ticket drive with the Maloof brothers, is recently accepting responsibility over the television saga.
 Will he do the same concerning tickets and more?

 The Local Deal